In this post, I’m going to share with you my 3-step process for identifying your target audience and creating data-backed marketing personas.

 It’s time to get rolling — guess when the B2B guessing game stops?

 That’s right.
 It stops right now.

 Follow these 3 primary steps and you’ll go from throwing darts blindfolded hoping something hits to targeting the perfect businesses that are most likely to convert, at the perfect time, with the perfect messages.

 To give you a quick recap, here’s what your next steps should look like:

-1. Identify what it is that you do best, and what your customers want most out of you.
+- Identify what it is that you do best (and what your customers love most).

 - Create your foundational target audience personas.